sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/07-timing-hazards.md

 For synchronous circuits: the clock signal can be tuned to eliminate hazards.

-For asyncronous circuits: must use the methods mentioned above.
+For asynchronous circuits: must use the methods mentioned above.